jinde-sandeep-kumar/DataStructures/README.md

 Built a GUI-based application to demonstrate the functionality of core data structures with real-time visual feedback, making it easier to understand how they operate internally.
 Technologies: Java, Swing (JFrame), Eclipse IDE.
 📚 Data Structures Visualizer 💡
-A Java Swing-based GUI application to understand and interact with fundamental Data Structures like Arrays, Stacks, Queues, and Linked Lists — perfect for students and beginners!

----

 📌 Features
 ✅ Interactive GUI for learning core Data Structures
 ✅ Operations on: